claytronOnLinux/Managed-Files/README.md

 2. Enable Developer mode.

-3. Click Load unpacked and select the block-file-types/ folder.
+3. Click Load unpacked and select the managed-files/ folder.

+4. Enable “Allow access to file URLs” in the extension settings.

-4. Test by opening a local .html or .js file in Chrome — it should be blocked.
+5. Test by opening a local .html or .js file in Chrome — it should be blocked.

-Packaging

-To deploy outside of the Web Store, package the extension into a .crx and distribute via Admin Console.
+Simulating Admin Policy Locally

+- Place a JSON file named after your extension ID in Chrome’s managed policy folder (varies by OS).

+- Example (Windows):

+	C:\Program Files\Google\Chrome\Policies\Managed\ibikmgedadoagbbjdgfapgogkkikggka.json

+- Restart Chrome and check chrome://policy to confirm it loaded.

 ---

-## 🔒 Privacy & Data Usage
+🔒 Privacy & Data Usage

-- This extension does not collect, store, or transmit any personal data.
+- This extension does not collect, store, or transmit any personal data externally.

 - All configuration is handled locally via Chrome’s managed storage.

+- Logs are stored locally in chrome.storage.local and only viewable with the admin password.

-- No external servers are contacted.
+- No external servers are contacted unless configured by the admin (e.g., custom redirect/support URL).

 - No remote code is executed.

 ---

-## 📜 License
+📜 License

 MIT License — feel free to use, modify, and deploy in your own environment.

----
-✅ This README is clear for IT admins, compliant for Chrome Web Store, and friendly for GitHub.